ShannaSeigel/slipbox/about.md

 ---
 layout: page
-title: About
+title: # About

 ---

-*This page will contain information about this site*
+# About Shanna's Slipbox

 I'm testing out the idea of my own online knowledge repository.
 Copying my 'readme' file for now: